gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO_EXT/README.md

 This is an extension board for the [ECP5_BGA381_FT2232HQ_FIFO](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO) board.
 It is used to validate the main board design and to provide audio output connectors for I2S (HDMI) and SPDIF (Coaxial).

 ## Software
-The software that supports this board is located in the main board [ECP5_BGA381_FT2232HQ_FIFO](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl) project.
-The [host software](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/host_macosx) is an application for testing as well and exercising the audio output of the board.
+The software that supports this board is located in the main board [ECP5_BGA381_FT2232HQ_FIFO](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl_test) project.
+The [host software](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/host_test) is an application for testing the FIFO interface.

 ## Project Status
 The board has been submitted to manufacturing to PCBWay.